Sliding shelves are awesome, but the prices are crazy! These DIY pull-out shelves for the kitchen are attractive, durable, and a fraction of the cost!

 The problem with most lower cabinets in the kitchen is that they are just too deep, and we chefs are just too old.
 Stuff gets pushed to the back and forgotten, because the effort involved in excavating and mining kitchen paraphernalia from the depths of lower cabinetry far outweighs the reward.
 So we push, we pile, and we forget.
 This leads not only to wasted space but also to duplicate purchases, as we keep buying things we already have, simply because we can’t reach them, or we’ve forgotten we ever owned them in the first place.

-$90.
-For one.
 I gagged and sputtered.
-At least it comes with a quality slide mechanism.
-But seriously. $90.
+It’s a well-built product and people love it.
+But seriously. $85.
 For one.
 I needed eleven of them.
-Obviously I wouldn’t be buying them (but honestly folks, was that ever really an option?).
+Buying them was not an option with our budget.
 It was time to break out my notepad and start designing.

 This left some pieces on the top and bottom that needed to be chiseled out.

 I then filled the hole in the bottom with drywall filler.
+You could also use Bondo wood filler, which has since become my go-to filler.
 There was no need to be fancy, as I would be covering this part later with adhesive melamine edging.

 Don’t worry!
 That silly support was not load-bearing.
 The granite is fully supported by the other three sides of the carcass, and the drawer above is supported on the sides.
 However, just to be safe, I reinforced the crossbar below the drawer with a piece of 3/4″ plywood (not pictured).

 That shelf was not removable, at least not without destroying the sides of the cabinet.
-I left it in place and used it as a handy guide for placing the slides.
+I left it in place and used it as a handy guide for placing the drawer slides for my DIY pull out shelves.
 I opted for quality ball-bearing drawer slides.
 They hold a hell of a lot more weight than the cheap ones with the wheels.
 They look better and feel better, too.
 For 22″ slides, they run about $16 for a pair at Home Depot.
-If you don’t have a Home Depot or Lowes in your area, Amazon carries them for about a dollar less than the Big Box stores (click here).
-Before I could install the slides, I had to install some gap-filler plywood strips on which to mount the slides.
-You can see that the face frame around the cabinet is not flush with the inner cabinet walls.
-The gap was 13/16″, so I filled it with strips of 3/4″ plywood and three washers at each of the three screws used to secure each strip.
-Now the mounting strips were flush with the edges of the frame.
-This was necessary so the slides could function unimpeded.
+If you don’t have a Home Depot or Lowe’s in your area, Amazon carries them for about a dollar less than the Big Box stores.

 After installing all of the mounting strips, I installed the slides.